2025

-Our 2025 focus is twofold: Developing useful work-based learning (WBL) and supporting Apprenticeships.
-Inflation and the need for livable wage jobs creates chaos, we co-create fast-track materials for learners and companies to build value-added skills, develop strong workplace relationships, and collaborate for success.
+Our 2025 focus supports projects and pathways through grant strategy, implementation, reporting, and developing useful work-based learning (WBL).
+Inflation and the need for livable wage jobs create chaos.
+We co-create fast-track materials for learners and companies to build value-added skills, develop strong workplace relationships, and collaborate for success.

 WBL and Upskill/Reskill content